Mariana E. Kersh

 - BA English, University of Texas - Austin, 1999

-Dr. Mariana Kersh is an Assistant Professor in the Department of Mechanical Science and Engineering at The University of Illinois at Urbana-Champaign and is Director of the Tissue Biomechanics Laboratory.
-Previously, she was a post-doctoral research fellow in the Department of Mechanical Engineering at the University of Melbourne, under a university-wide McKenzie fellowship in which she was the sole recipient in the College of Engineering.
+Dr. Mariana Kersh is an Associate Professor in the Department of Mechanical Science and Engineering and Health Innovation Professor in the Carle Illinois College of Medicine at The University of Illinois at Urbana-Champaign.
+She is Director of the Tissue Biomechanics Laboratory.
+Previously, she was a post-doctoral research fellow in the Department of Mechanical Engineering at the University of Melbourne.
 Her research focuses on the use of experimental methods to evaluate macro-level mechanical and structural properties of bone, cartilage, and connective tissues, such as ligaments, in order to include them into finite element simulations of these tissues under physiological loads.
 She first received a Bachelor of Arts in English at The University of Texas-Austin, then went on to receive a Bachelors and Masters in Mechanical Engineering, and PhD in Materials Science Engineering at The University of Wisconsin – Madison as a National Science Foundation Pre-Doctoral Fellow.

 - Health Innovation Professor, Carle-Illinois College of Medicine, 2021 - present (33%)

-- Assistant Professor, University of Illinois, Department of Mechanical Science and Engineering, 2021 - present (67%)
+- Associate Professor, University of Illinois, Department of Mechanical Science and Engineering, 2021 - present (67%)

 - Computation and Applied Math

 - Manandhar S, Song H, Moshage S, Craggette J, Polk J, Kersh ME.
 Variation in young ovine cortical bone properties, Journal of Biomechanical Engineering (in press).
 Pre-print: doi.org/10.31224/2397.